UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/html_renderer.txt

 Depending on what's broken, it could raise any number of exceptions.
 Most will not get caught by the except clause, and will halt the program.

-But if, just by bad luck, it has an bug that raises an ``AttributeError`` -- then this could with catch it, and try to simply write it out instead.
+But if, just by bad luck, it has an bug that raises an ``AttributeError`` -- then this could catch it, and try to simply write it out instead.
 So you may get somethign like: ``<html_render.H object at 0x103604400>`` in the middle of your html.

 **The beauty of testing**